-With no end to Covid in sight, the coming year might be the perfect time to launch an eCommerce business.
-Some experts have asked whether or not eCommerce could continue to outpace traditional retail.
-If you’re considering starting your eCommerce business in 2022 you’ll first need to consider what the real costs are.
+Some experts have asked whether or not eCommerce could continue to outpace traditional retail post-Covid.
+If you’re considering starting your eCommerce business in 2023, you’ll first need to consider the real costs.

-There are many factors to consider when estimating costs, but in this article, we are going to outline some tips for estimating your start-up costs and how long it will take before your new eCommerce business starts making you money.
+There are many factors to consider when estimating costs.
+In this article, we will outline some tips for estimating your start-up costs and how long it will take before your new eCommerce business starts making you money.

 How to Get Started With Estimating eCommerce Costs

 You may have already taken other measures to help increase your savings.
 You may have chosen a limited liability company (LLC) structure for your online business because it's affordable.
-LLCs are popular among modern entrepreneurs because of the flexibility they offer and their easy startup process.
+LLCs are popular among modern entrepreneurs because of their flexibility and easy startup process.

 Using free tools like Google Sheets to track these can be a great way to minimize recurring bills.

-Setting up an eCommerce can be broken down into five main segments: design, functionality, fulfillment, marketing, and maintenance.
+Setting up an eCommerce business can be broken down into five main segments:

 The first step, design, involves creating a website.
-Websites can cost anywhere from free to thousands of dollars depending on the features you want.
+Websites can cost anywhere from free to thousands of dollars, depending on your desired features.
 Fiverr.com and Upwork allow you to hire independent contractors who can design a website for you.

-When designing your website you can use a free template, a premium template (usually $100-$200), or a custom template ($1000+).
-Hiring a web designer will considerably raise your costs depending on the features you desire.
+When designing your website, you can use a free template, a premium template (usually $100-$200), or a custom template ($1000+).
+Hiring a web designer will considerably raise your costs depending on your desired features.

-However, when you start out in eCommerce it’s best to keep things simple and stick to free services.
-Many websites allow you to start a website for free, but then charge for more premium services.
+However, starting in eCommerce is best to keep things simple and stick to free services.
+Many websites allow you to start a website for free but then charge for more premium services.

-One good way to minimize these costs is by using pre-built tools from websites POWR.
-By using pre-built services and platforms you can avoid the costs of paying someone else to build an entire website for you.
+One way to minimize these costs is using pre-built tools from websites like POWR.
+By using pre-built services and platforms, you can avoid the costs of paying someone else to build an entire website for you.
 Another option is to consider using social media as your primary platform.

-After you’ve got your website design selected, the next step is setting up the website’s functionality.
+After selecting your website design, the next step is setting up the website’s functionality.
 The website’s functionality means incorporating different plugins or tools that make it work.
-Some functions you might want to consider include things like social media integration, image galleries, or product reviews.
+Some functions you might want to consider include social media integration, image galleries, or product reviews.

 Many website-building tools come with plugins already.
 But, more sophisticated tools can add to your costs.
-Some plugins can be as little as $25, and others can be upwards of $100.
+Some plugins can be as little as $25, while others can be over $100.

-One of the most important functions to include on your website though is payment processing.
-This may sound obvious, but it’s crucial to make sure that you’re getting paid.
+Payment processing is one of the most important functions to include on your website.
+This may sound obvious, but ensuring you’re getting paid is crucial.
 In fact, 22% of all digital invoices were overdue in 2021.

-One way you can avoid this common pitfall is to utilize digital payment services, like PayPal, and place a payment button directly on your website.
-Thankfully, depending on the service and plugin you choose, many of these are free.
+One way to avoid this common pitfall is to utilize digital payment services like Stripe and place a payment button directly on your website.
+Many of these are free, depending on your chosen service and plugin.

 Fulfillment is the process of getting your products out to your customers.
 There are many ways to do fulfillment.
 One way is to handle it yourself.
-If you choose this option then you’ll be responsible for packaging and shipping products.
+If you choose this option, you’ll be responsible for packaging and shipping products.

-This means you will need to calculate your packaging costs, i.e. packing filler, the boxes themselves, and the shipping.
-Shipping is usually based on weight and how fast you choose to ship the product.
-Once you know these factors you will have a general idea of how much your fulfillment costs will be.
+This means you must calculate your packaging costs, i.e. packing filler, the boxes, and the shipping.
+Shipping is usually based on weight and how fast you ship the product.
+Once you know these factors, you will have a general idea of how much your fulfillment costs will be.

 Some entrepreneurs choose to outsource fulfillment using additional website plugins.
 This is an optional part of your website’s functionality, but it can make a huge difference in how your products are delivered to your customers.
 Some services, like Shopify, offer automated fulfillment integration.

-This means that when a customer places an order on your website, that order is automatically routed to your supplier who begins the process of producing the order and then shipping it out.
-These types of services, while beneficial, are often available only for certain types of products, or can be costly.
+When a customer orders on your website, it is automatically routed to your supplier, who begins producing the order and then shipping it out.
+While beneficial, these services are often available only for certain products or can be costly.

-Sometimes these services come with an upfront cost and also come with a fee for every order to compensate for shipping costs.
-Either way, understanding fulfillment is an essential part of estimating your eCommerce costs.
+Sometimes these services come with an upfront cost and a fee for every order to compensate for shipping costs.
+Either way, understanding fulfillment is essential to estimating your eCommerce costs.

 The next area to consider is marketing.
 Many eCommerce businesses struggle to get off the ground without any customers.
 The best way to resolve this is by using digital marketing.

 Digital marketing campaign costs usually start at $500 and can be as much as $5,000, depending on the size of your website.
-Remember, picking the right marketing strategy can be critical to making sure that your message reaches your audience.
+Remember, picking the right marketing strategy can ensure your message reaches your audience.

 Digital marketing is great because it is highly scalable.
 You can target specific demographics using different types of ad tools.
-One special technique, known as geo-fencing, allows you to target a single geographic area.
+One special technique, geo-fencing, allows you to target a single geographic area.

-Overall, the flexibility of digital marketing, its ability to scale with your needs, and its ability to target specific demographics are all going to need to be accounted for when estimating how much marketing will cost you.
+Overall, the flexibility of digital marketing, its ability to scale with your needs, and its ability to target specific demographics will all need to be accounted for when estimating how much marketing will cost you.

-After everything is set up and your customers are flocking to your store, you’ll still have to maintain your website.
+After everything is set up and your customers flock to your store, you’ll still have to maintain your website.
 Maintenance is all of the costs associated with keeping your business going.

 The main cost associated with maintenance is web hosting.
 Usually, there is the upfront cost of the domain name (as little as $10, or in the thousands for unique and memorable names), and then the monthly cost for hosting and bandwidth.

 Domain name registrations usually renew on a yearly basis, which is why they are included here.
-The amount you pay for your monthly web hosting service, like other aspects of eCommerce, is scalable.
-Therefore, you should make sure you consider how much bandwidth you’ll need.
+Like other aspects of eCommerce, the amount you pay for your monthly web hosting service is scalable.
+Therefore, you should consider how much bandwidth you’ll need.

-Earlier we discussed plugins and website functionality; sometimes these services renew on a monthly basis because they are service-based.
-This is another area you will need to account for as part of your business’s ongoing maintenance.
+Earlier, we discussed plugins and website functionality; sometimes, these services renew on a monthly basis because they are service-based.
+You must account for this in your business’s ongoing maintenance.

 These five main areas are by no means comprehensive.
 Different types of eCommerce businesses may have different needs, but thinking about design, functionality, fulfillment, marketing, and maintenance costs will get you started in estimating the cost of starting your business.